Tian Ruixiang Holdings Ltd (TIRX) Shares Rise Despite Market Challenges

 TIRX’s Market Performance

-During the last 5 trading sessions, TIRX rose by +40.52%, which changed the moving average for the period of 200-days by -57.09% in comparison to the 20-day moving average, which settled at $1.1365.
-In addition, Tian Ruixiang Holdings Ltd saw -12.47% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, TIRX rose by +97.50%, which changed the moving average for the period of 200-days by -36.78% in comparison to the 20-day moving average, which settled at $1.31.
+In addition, Tian Ruixiang Holdings Ltd saw 27.27% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for TIRX